kumarmanu4/obd2-datalogger/README.md

 # obd2-datalogger
 Log your car ECU data to csv file.
 This is a python script.
-It used the python-OBD library:
+It uses the python-OBD library:

-import obd
+import obd (refer original https://python-obd.readthedocs.io/en/latest/ )

 The data log csv file will contain following fields: